 Opening up the Oor Monsters project to other Aberdeen Based illustrators, Gabi & Phil worked with Junction Arts to create Oor Monsters III.
 This show invited Cosmic Nuggets, Iain Gildea, Mags Gray, Kate Guthrie, Morag McGee, Melodie Stacey, Aubin Stewart, Max Stewart & Stu Awesome to Join Gabi & Phil to explore & create new works, with a fun monster theme.
 Jon Reid (Mood of Collapse) did a brilliant photographic documentation of it, check it out!

-Gabi & Phil are currently working on Oor Monsters IV – exploring the Skene Woods & Surroundings for their NEOS 2015 show.
-Works are currently in development & will be documented & shown here soon.
-Phil is creating some interactive works, growing in confidence from his ACC Cultural Funding he won, to get 1 to 1 training from Martin Evans, a local Arduino Expert & “Oor Mannie” installation for the Look Again festival.
-Gabi is exploring more 3d based works & running several workshops.
-Some sneak peeks have been shown on Gabi & Phil’s instagram accounts, so follow them & you might get some new & exclusive images…
+Oor Monsters IV & V – Explored the Skene Woods & Surroundings for their NEOS shows.
+Works were developed for the site specific installations.
+Phil created some interactive works, growing in confidence from his ACC Cultural Funding he won, to get 1 to 1 training from Martin Evans, a local Arduino Expert & “Oor Mannie” installation for the Look Again festival.
+Gabi explored a more 3d based appraoch & ran several workshops.
+Images were shown on Gabi & Phil’s instagram accounts, so follow them & you might get some new & exclusive images…